naok62/Stock/README.md

 It is a very good and big project

+Sorry for the French words used in the project, it is for me helped because the software will be in french

 # Begin

 I begin the visual part in order to give an overview of the application to the loan of my chief.